 1. Safety

-In all forms of motorsports, and especially sports cars, safety is priority.
-With a significant gap in speed from one class to another, and competition often running at night and in bad weather conditions, sports cars deal with the same potential hazards and incidents that we face...only at three-times the speed.
-When an incident occurs in racing, the manufacturer and series take a very close look at what happened and why.
+In all forms of motorsports, safety is the priority.
+With a significant gap in speed from one class to another and competition often running at night and in bad weather conditions, sports cars deal with the same potential hazards and incidents that we face...only at three times the speed.
+When an incident occurs in racing, the manufacturer and series closely examine what happened and why.

 2. Durability